Usetrace/changes/README.md

 * Various optimizations in the infrastructure

 ## 2017-05-03
-* Fixed: (playback) File dialog remains open in some edge cases
+* Fixed: (playback) file dialog remains open in some edge cases
-* Fixed: (recorder) Can't check a disabled input field
+* Fixed: (recorder) can't check a disabled input field
 * Optimizations to speed up the Usetrace browser infrastructure
 * Improved DNS performance
 * IEs updated to Selenium 2.53.1